muchmala/socket.io-cluster/README.md

     socket connection                    emited when some client is conected to SocketIO socket message                       emited when some client sends message socket disconnect                    emited when some client is disconnected

+You can also send some custom messages from your app-node.
+It'll emit custom messages with prefix `app `

+    ioNode.Message(<ioNode.Server>, client, data):
+        send - sends message to Redis queue setClient(client) - set client, where client is object with key 'sessionId' and some other data setData(data) - sets message data
+        setType(type) - sets message type

+Shortcut methods:

+    ioCluster.makeIoServer(<socketIo.Listener>, config)

+Creates `io-node` instance.

 To automatically handle these events you should create instance of `ioEventsHandler`: